 Current treatments for glaucoma include eye drops, laser treatment, and surgery.
 Eye drops containing one of a variety of drugs are commonly used.
 The drugs reduce fluid buildup and pressure in the eye by various methods.
 They are often helpful but can also produce side effects.
 In addition, in some patients retinal ganglion cells are harmed even when intraocular pressure is normal.
 A medication such as curcumin might be very useful in protecting cells in the retina.

-It's important to note that the curcumin used in the rat experiment was a specially formulated version of the chemical.
-Turmeric or curcumin sold for food or medicinal use should never be put in the eyes.
+It's important to note that the curcumin used in the rat experiment was a specially formulated version of the chemical that is unavailable to the public.
+Turmeric or curcumin sold for food or ingested for medicinal use should never be put in the eyes.